AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 ## Section 3: Configuring Azure Databricks

+> **Please note**: This is an optional component.
+If you do not need advanced analytics and machine learning in your solution, you may skip this section.

 [Azure Databricks](https://azure.microsoft.com/services/databricks/) is a fully-managed, cloud-based Big Data and Machine Learning platform, which empowers developers to accelerate AI and innovation by simplifying the process of building enterprise-grade production data applications.
 Built as a joint effort by the team that started Apache Spark and Microsoft, Azure Databricks provides data science and engineering teams with a single platform for Big Data processing and Machine Learning.

 By combining the power of Databricks, an end-to-end, managed Apache Spark platform optimized for the cloud, with the enterprise scale and security of Microsoft's Azure platform, Azure Databricks makes it simple to run large-scale Spark workloads.